 Pulse oximetry tracker

-As mentioned earlier, the oxygen saturation of patients is measured at regular intervals, especially for indoor patients, postoperative patients after anesthesia, and patients coming to the emergency room after accidents or severe injuries.
+As mentioned earlier, oxygen saturation is measured regularly, especially for indoor patients, postoperative patients after anesthesia, and patients coming to the emergency room after accidents or severe injuries.

-So, a proper record is maintained, like the vital records, and is evaluated at regular intervals.
+So, a proper record is maintained, like the vital records, and evaluated at regular intervals.
 Low oxygen saturation at any point in time needs attention and quick management.
-The pulse oximetry tracker contains the name of the patient and the percentage of oxygen saturation at any given time.
-Some columns are assigned for the time below which the values are written.
+The pulse oximetry tracker contains the patient’s name and the percentage of oxygen saturation at any given time.
+Some columns are assigned for the time below, for which the values are written.